optimalstrategy/packetc/format.md

     - rs: struct { name0: type0, name1: type1, ..., nameN: typeN }
     - js: { "name0": type0, "name1": type1, ..., "nameN": typeN }

+Comments start with #, and are only single-line.

 ```
+# This is a comment.
+# Below is what a fairly complex packet may look like
 u8: uint8
 u16: uint16
 u32: uint32